 - In The Rockford Files episode "Joey Blue-Eyes", the heroes stage a scene where Joey shoots Jim in order to convince that episode's villains that Jim really had kidnapped Joey's daughter.

 - On Parks and Recreation, a meeting is disrupted by a gunshot... that turns out to be the ringtone of Ron Swanson's cell phone.

 - On The Event, when Damsel in Distress Leyla gets the drop on Dark Action Girl Vicki, Leyla manages to take her gun and fires, seeing Vicki tumble down the stairs from the impact.
 Later in the episode it is revealed that Vicki had previously loaded the gun with blanks, as part of a gambit to make her think she escaped so that she would call her boyfriend, who Vicki's superiors are trying desperately to locate.

-- Done twice in the same episode of Leverage: first, "gunshots" were fired at a Corrupt Corporate Executive to convince him that he had hitmen after him, and he should go to the cops.
+- Done twice in the same episode: first, "gunshots" were fired at a Corrupt Corporate Executive to convince him that he had hitmen after him, and he should go to the cops.
 Then, when that plan backfired spectacularly, a protagonist got "shot", and played dead, as the villains of the episode were actually going to shoot him.

 - The show's final episode starts with Ford being interrogated about a failed heist, in which the interrogator (and the audience) is led to believe until near the end that the rest of the cast, other than Ford, was killed.
 (The heist was actually successful: the team needed to pretend to be dead so they could sneak in as part of the investigation of the first, fake, heist.)
 One part of selling the deaths: a security camera caught Eliot being shot several times.
 The scene really happened, but the gunshots were of course acted.